s06a/to-remember/README.md

-# Coding questions and answers to be ready for job interview
+## Coding questions and answers to be ready for job interview

-Coding question with my answers to just remember and be ready for job interviews
+Coding questions with my answers to just remember and be ready for job interviews

-# Chapters
+## Chapters
 - **python**
 - **R**
 - **backend**